Last updated April 1st, 2025

 Extension permissions

 When you install the Extension, you will be prompted to accept the required permissions.
-We try to minimize the set of permissions the Extension requests up front, subject to browser technical limitations.
-If you create/activate features that require additional permissions, the Extension will prompt you to accept those permissions before you can use those features.
+We try to minimize the set of permissions the Extension requests, subject to browser technical limitations.

 The use of browser permissions are reviewed by the Google Chrome Web Store team prior to distribution.